Classic Movie Review

 The world’s greatest entertainer, who did not receive formal vocal training, Francis Ethel Gumm aka Judy Garland, had a destined fate from birth.
 After a doctor refused to assist in her pregnant mother’s abortion, Garland’s mother drove over bumpy roads in the hope of inducing a miscarriage.
-Garland first performed along with her sisters in vaudeville at 2 years old.
-Eventually her family moved West, due to rumors of her father’s bisexuality.
-She was hired by Louis B. Mayer, head of MGM studios, on the spot after hearing her sing at 12 years old.
+Garland first performed along with her sisters in vaudeville at the age of 2.
+Her family moved West, due to rumors of her father’s bisexuality.
+She was hired by Louis B. Mayer, head of MGM studios, on the spot after hearing her sing at age 12.
 Garland’s career at MGM began slowly as the studio was unsure of what to initially do with her.
-Eventually she was given the role of Dorothy and her stardom was sealed.
+Eventually, she was given the role of Dorothy and her stardom was sealed.

 In my opinion, “The Wizard of Oz” did not begin on a farm in Kansas.
 It began with the authoritative orchestration of the unequaled MGM symphony and a sepia Leo the Lion introducing the indelible experience to come.
 Initially, “Wizard of Oz” lost money upon its release.
 It was not until 1959, when television began to broadcast yearly showings, that the Wizard of Oz found its cult-like following.
 During the time before Betamax, VCRs and DVRs, I can recall the announcement, a week prior, to the annual viewing as it was woven throughout the tapestry of my childhood.
 Although the story was already thoroughly embedded, and as I patiently waited in anticipation of the shiny Technicolor splendor of Dorothy’s arrival to Munchkinland, attention was given in stillness and silence, with unblinking eyes, or so it seemed, until the commercial break.